Armour in Texts

 - Gadal-Iama letter (Babylonia, -V): A contact between two tenants specifying the equipment, horse, and cash which one must provide when the other goes to a muster in Uruk.
 Link.

-- Temple inventories from Delos or Delphi (Aegean, -V to -I): Some Greek temples carved lists of the treasures which had been dedicated to them into stone.
+- Temple inventories from Delos (Aegean, -V to -I): Some Greek temples carved lists of the treasures which had been dedicated to them into stone (it must have made sense at the time).
 These treasures often included fine or captured arms and armour.
+Some from Delos were published as inscription ID 104 (Greek text only) ←

 - Xen.
 An.
 (Greece, -IV): …